 This is exactly what happened out there in the wilderness.
 Jesus submitted himself to God, recognizing that his own identity was dependent on his relationship with the Father.
 He resisted the devil, and the devil fled.
 The test was over.

-We heard earlier, in the reading from Genesis, how Adam and Eve failed the test.
+In today’s Old Testament reading (Genesis 2:15-17; 3:1-7), we hear how Adam and Eve failed the test.
 Every one of us fails the test.
 But Jesus didn’t.
 Only the Son of God could effectively pass the test of being the Son of God, able to resist every temptation.

 Temptation always looks like something good in the beginning.
 It always looks like a sensible way to satisfy our hunger: hunger for physical sustenance, for power, or for belonging (finding our identity).
 But we are never satisfied.